dimitri/sudoku/README.txt

 tables in python are better replaced with two dimensional arrays in CL, and abstracted away in a class.
 Probably.
 At least that's what I did here.

+So I first picked bit-vectors (that is, array of bits) to represent the set of values that are still possible to assign in each square of the grid, and then was told that the usual way in CL is to use the advanced function that act on an integer directly in its 2-complement bit representation.

+And of course that integer-as-bitfields implementation performs way better!

 == Performances

 That's somewhat useless and generally is responsible for loads of